-We have the option to redeem the debentures for cash, in whole or in part, from time to time on or after December 15, 2010, in the case of the Series A debentures, and on or after December 15, 2015, in the case of the Series B debentures.
-The redemption price will equal 100% of the principal amount of the debentures, plus accrued and unpaid interest, together with any compounded interest, to the redemption date, which we refer to as the "par redemption amount."
-Additionally, we have the option to redeem the debentures for cash, in whole, but not in part, prior to December 15, 2010, in the case of the Series A debentures, and prior to December 15, 2015, in the case of the Series B debentures, at a redemption price equal to the greater of the par redemption amount or a specified "make-whole" amount.
+We have the option to redeem the debentures for cash, in whole or in part, from time to time on or after December 15, 2015.
+The redemption price will equal 100% of the principal amount of the debentures to be redeemed, plus accrued and unpaid interest, together with any compounded interest, on such debentures to the redemption date, which we refer to as the "par redemption amount."
+Additionally, we have the option to redeem the debentures for cash, in whole, but not in part, prior to December 15, 2015 at a redemption price equal to the greater of the par redemption amount or a specified "make-whole" amount.
 See "Description of the Debentures-Redemption."
-In the event we choose to redeem your debentures, you may not be able to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as the interest rate on such debentures.
+In the event we choose to redeem your debentures, you may not be able to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as the interest rate on the debentures.